d-chante/diviner-tools/README.md

 #### Preprocessing on CosmoCanyon

-CosmoCanyon is a regular desktop PC.
+CosmoCanyon is a regular desktop PC running Ubuntu 22.04 LTS.
 A job is started by running:

 	python3 data_preprocess.py /path/to/diviner-tools/config/cosmocanyon_cfg.yaml /path/to/diviner-tools/support/other/zip_urls.txt <JOBID>
 Job ID is a number between 0 and 72 which represents which master batch is pre-processed.